singh-man/books/crackingTheCoding/12_cAndC++.md

 ---

 This is a classic interview question.
-The only"gotcha" is to try to do it in place,  and to be careful for the  null character.
+The only "gotcha" is to try to do it in place,  and to be careful for the  null character.

 We will implement this in C.